Table of Contents

 What foods make the baby move?

 Your blood sugar rises have a similar effect on babies as they do on you.
-Try eating a healthy snack like cheese and crackers, peanut butter toast, Greek yogurt, fruit, nuts, or something similar the next time you’re trying to count the number of kicks your baby is making or you just want to be sure they’re all right.
+In order to change baby’s position for NT scan you should try eating a healthy snack like cheese and crackers, peanut butter toast, Greek yogurt, fruit, nuts, or something similar the next time you’re trying to count the number of kicks your baby is making or you just want to be sure they’re all right.

 Add a tiny glass of (natural) juice for an added boost.
 Sometimes all it takes to “kick” a newborn into high gear is a spike in blood sugar.